Rasbak via Wikimedia Commons / CC BY-SA 4.0

 Uses

-- Indicator of compacted soil — appears where soil needs aeration
+Plantain (Broadleaf) earns its keep past the plate, too: indicator of compacted soil — appears where soil needs aeration.

 Safety Notes